dataz/dataz-parent/README.md

     * If you wan't to work on a branch, do not forget to switch (see _Switching to an existing branch_).
     * If you like to create the jar files, then call _./gradlew build_.
     * If you like to install the jar files within your local maven repository, then call _./gradlew install_.
+    * If you like to create idea project files, then call _./gradlew idea_.
+    * If you like to create eclipse project files, then call _./gradlew eclipse_.

 The Dependencies
 ================